-BUT, your aperture will affect the depth of field.
+But, your aperture will affect the depth of field.

 Aperture does affect the incoming light, which may worry you.
 Don’t panic my friend, you can still adjust the brightness by changing the shutter speed.

 It’s always better to change your aperture based on your needs.
-I’d say using a medium aperture of lens will do just fine.
+I’d say using a medium aperture lens will do just fine.

 Your background and foreground will appear slightly sharp.
 Not the best, but comfortable enough.